Safwanny/bumperbot/README.md

 - **ros2_control** (actuation and control)

 ## Next Steps
 This project is under active development.
-Planned features include SLAM, path planning, and integration of vision-based perception.
+Planned features include localization and mapping as well as planning and navigation

 ---